semaphoreci/docs/docs/ci-cd-environment/custom-ci-cd-environment-with-docker.md

 ## Pulling private Docker images from Quay.io

-Private Docker Images stored in [Quay.io](https://quay.io) can be used in your CI/CD pipelines.
+Private Docker images stored in [Quay.io](https://quay.io) can be used in your CI/CD pipelines.

 First, set up secret to store your Login credentials and Quay.io url: